 A statewide solution to lead in drinking water

-MPC is working with partners across Illinois to identify a feasible and equitable plan, timeline and funding for Illinois water utilities to identify and replace all lead service lines.
+MPC is working with a broad-based group of partners across Illinois to identify a feasible and equitable plan, timeline, and funding for Illinois water utilities to identify and replace all lead service lines.
+This is the best way to eliminate lead in drinking water.
 Doing so would make Illinois and its communities more resilient and less vulnerable to a drinking water crisis, with modern infrastructure to provide clean, safe water to all homes, schools, and businesses.
-This initiative would also generate some 144,000 jobs for Illinoisans, according to an economic impact analysis showing that for every $1 million invested in capital improvements to water infrastructure, 15 to 18 jobs are created.
+It would also save money in the long run, in terms of healthcare costs and crisis mitigation.
+And replacing all of the lead pipes would generate thousands of jobs that can help put Illinois on the path to equitable recovery.

 Lead in Drinking Water: A Community Guide for Immediate Action: This one-page resource highlights 10 actions community leaders and staff can take to help protect their communities, and rebuild public trust on the issue of lead in drinking water.